What Is The Angle System For Branding?

 You might also like: Pictures of mustang horses.

 Here are the symbols used in the angle brand system.
-Only the bar and right angle symbols are used.
-We have put numbers next to each symbol so you can easily see which number each symbol represents.
+The numbers shown (1, 2, 3, etc.) are NOT part of the system; only the double bars and right angle symbols are used.
+We put the numbers next to each symbol so you can easily see which number each symbol represents.

-Typically, when using the angle system the horse's year of birth is shown first by using the last 2 digits of the year the horse was born, stacked on top of each other.
+Commonly, when using the angle system to freeze brand horses the horse's year of birth is shown first by using the last 2 digits of the year the horse was born, stacked on top of each other.
 The numbers following the year of birth are a unique number series used to identify an individual horse.

 For example, this brand: